 Automotive - Sand or Wet Blast?

-When it comes to wet blasting in the automobile industry, it reduces the risk of warping that dry abrasive blasting might induce.
-Wet blasting also increased visibility while blasting.
-Wet blasting is an excellent choice when it comes to cleaning the outside of a vehicle, such as the paint or exterior body.
+When it comes to wet blasting in the automotive industry, it offers a solution to minimize the risk of warping that dry abrasive blasting may cause.
+Wet blasting also provides enhanced visibility during the blasting process.
+It is an ideal choice for cleaning the exterior of a vehicle, including the paint and body.
+On the other hand, dry blasting is preferable for interior car restoration, as it allows for easier removal of spent media from all the nooks and crannies.

 Industrial - Sand or Wet Blast?